projectje/ConvertOneNote2MarkDown/docs/README.md

 # OneNote Publish/Exporter

-This PowerShell script will export a full hierarchy of all OneNote Notebooks to several supported formats on page level.
+This PowerShell script will export a full hierarchy of all OneNote Notebooks to several supported formats, it will also export all tags such as unresolved todos, it will also export all attachments.

 ## Instructions